ivozandhuis/typografische-verenigingen/transformation/zotero/README.md

 I collect sources and literature on typographical associations in the open source Reference Managementsystem [Zotero](https://zotero.org/).
 The collected references are available [here](https://www.zotero.org/groups/2707622/typografische-verenigingen/library).

 This JavaScript file transforms this data into RDF/XML.
 It is an adoption of the already available 'Zotero RDF' script created by Simon Kornblith.
 I used the [schema.org](https://schema.org/) concepts and properties as much as possible to model the data.
-For archival sources I had to use a workaround as described bellow.
+For archival sources I had to use a workaround as described below.

 NB: this is my first attempt doing this, so it is work-in-progress (but what's not ...)
-I intend to use more appropriate ontologies ([RiC-O](https://www.ica.org/en/records-in-contexts-ontology), [bibframe](https://www.loc.gov/bibframe/), [RDAElements](https://www.rdaregistry.info/Elements/)) in the future.

 NB2: maybe in the future exporting Zotero in CSV and transforming that into RDF with CoW turns out the be more efficient ...